valera2444/Drone_object_tracking/README.md

 3) [MOT metrics](https://github.com/cheind/py-motmetrics.git).
 Used via pip
 4) [SORT](https://github.com/abewley/sort.git).Added as sort.py file

-docker_run.sh script provides an example of running docker container

-Docker image doesn't support GPU.
-You may run models on GPU via run.sh.

-Please create example_for_docker_image folder that must contain (this used only by docker):
-1) annotations.txt
-2) Folder with seqence of image

 You may use run.sh as an example of running run.py file.
 For more info about it please run
 ```
 python3.11 run.py -h
 ```

+docker_run.sh script provides an example of running docker container

+For running container with GPU you must have nvidia-container-toolkit installed.
+Image size - 7.65GB, optimization advisable.

+Please create example_for_docker_image folder that must contain (this used only by docker):
+1) annotations.txt
+2) Folder with sequence of image